dymnz/BlockBook/DevelopmentNote.md

 ### Data Structure
 1. Request
+#### Every Request is associated with a RequestID.
+The RequestID is the index of a Request in a Beggar's Request array
   * Amount
   * Reason
   * Photo of the receipt
-    1. Google Drive link
+    1. Google Drive link (Limit length, use goo.gl to shrink the URL)
-    2. Swarm-FUTURE
+    2. FUTURE - Swarm
-  * Deadline, if beggar wish to have
   * Status enum{"Pending Approval", "Approved", "Paid", "Disputed"}
+  * Deadline, if Beggar wish to have <- Discarded in first proto
 2. Fund
   * Amount
   * Reason
 3. Account
   * Address
   * Role
-  * Paid requests
+  * Paid Requests
-  * Unpain requests

 ### Storage Structure
-1. Requests are stored in two arrays associated with an Account
+1. Each Beggar's Requests is stored in an array under the Beggar's Account

 ### Vocabulary
 * Budget: The sum of all funds